Turning Purpose into Profits … how to move from “inspire the world” ideologies into purposeful, practical and profitable business impact

 - Who do we serve?

-- How do we help them?
+- What do we do for them?

-Step 3: Develop your purpose-driven strategy
+Step 3: Develop your purpose-driven strategy … the WHAT

 A great example of this is the transformation agenda Starbucks created in 2008 to turn the company around.
 The agenda stated seven big moves: